 It’s really easy to romanticize incompetence with a bounty of listicles constantly invading the internet like: Top 5 places Oprah use to collect cans when she was 24.
 Or the sensational clickbaity ones like: Did you know Genghis Khan was a barista before his exceptional tour of barbarism?

 I, like many others, took all the wrong lessons from my hero’s failures.
 I observed them as good omens through the cracked lens of a cheap telescope.
-‘J.K.
-Rowling also used to crash on her friend’s couch?
-I must be doing something right.’
 It’s true that T.S Elliot savagely rejected Animal Farm, but it wasn’t because its author was a mud-mouthed dolt like I am.
-My Confederacy Of Dunces, a meandering snooze pamphlet I wrote in high school titled Space Monkey, will remain unpublished at my folks’ house back in PA, long after I’ve finally built up the mettle.
+My Confederacy Of Dunces, a meandering snooze pamphlet I wrote in high school titled Space Monkey, will remain unpublished at my fos’ house back in PA, long after I’ve finally built up the mettle.

 At the time, Space Monkey was the only thing I’d ever think about.
 I would tell everyone about it.
 My friends, family, even strangers.
 One time I offered a homeless shoe-shiner 40 bucks to let me read the first chapter to him.
 He accepted.
 Initially.